dayanazav/DNM_pipeline_Snakemake_version/README.md

 ### YAML walkthrough
 The YAML file is a configuration file for our snakemake file.

-Purpose: store all of our information is because it allows us to switch between samples without the need to edit the main snakemake file.
+Purpose: to run different species through its own unique YAML file without the need to directly edit the snakemake file to allow for quick reproducible.

 Need to add:
  + Paste in the species’ name